-Our COVID Information Hub contains a variety of resources for eye care professionals.
+Our Environmental Sustainability Hub and our COVID Information Hub each contain a variety of resources for eye care professionals.

 Our Blue Book contains extensive information on the professions of optometry and optics in countries across Europe.

 Position papers and guidance for professionals and patients.

 This guidance provides an introduction to the issue of environmental sustainability and how it relates to eye care.
 It makes some suggestions for the steps that national associations can take and the information they could provide for their members.
 It also provides links to further information for eye care professionals and optical businesses.
 This guidance can itself also be adapted for use by national associations.
 You can access the guidance here.